mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 1:10:26

 **Same person**: Would you agree that there's this difference in emphasis?
-Like, it seems like, other teachers almost *don't care* if people get involved or not.
+Like, it seems like other teachers almost *don't care* if people get involved or not.
 You know, it's like, "Get involved my way, or we don't want you."
 Whereas your emphasis seems much more humanistic, it's like, trying to help people get involved.
 It's not like saying, "Either do it my way or don't do it."

 **Katagiri**: *[quietly]* [I don't think so?]